-Thanks are due to Dr. Michael Persinger for his extensive help in developing The Shiva Stimulation System.
-Persinger’s Endorsement.
+Thanks are due to the late Dr. Michael Persinger for his extensive help.

-In the God Helmet experiments that created religious visions in the lab, the subjects received their sessions in sensory deprivation.
-The most important component is silence, not just quiet.
+The God Helmet sessions that created religious visions in the lab were done in sensory deprivation, and the most important part is silence, not just quiet.
 A large portion of the temporal lobe’s normal, ongoing activity is dedicated to monitoring ambient sound.
 In order to maximize your chances for a successful session, you should do your sessions in the greatest quiet you can manage.
-Complete (acoustic) silence is not so easy to create, but it’s worth the effort to try and create the most complete silence you can for your sessions.
-If you are looking to try and repeat The God Helmet experiments, then total silence is crucial.
-It was a part of the original experiments, and if its neglected then you can’t say that you have repeated or replicated the procedure.
+Complete (acoustic) silence is not so easy to create, but it’s worth the effort to try to create the most complete silence you can for your sessions.
+If you are looking to try to repeat The God Helmet experiments, then total silence is crucial.
+It was a part of the original experiments, and if its neglected then you can’t say that you’ve fully repeated or replicated the procedure.

-Most of the God Helmet experiments were done under blind or double blind conditions.
-The subjects were told that they would be participating in an experiment concerning relaxation.
-Double-blind conditions helped to satisfy some of the requirements of experimental procedure, but with Shiva for Windows, “informed consent” is more important.
+Most of the God Helmet experiments were done under blind or double-blind conditions.
+The subjects were told that they would be participating in a relaxation experiment.
+Double-blind conditions helped to satisfy some of the requirements of experimental procedure, but with the Shiva God Helmet, “informed consent” is more important.
 So, the formal deception, required by experimental protocols, must be dispensed with, along with its ability to prevent expectations from appearing.

 God Helmet stimulation is focused on the temporal lobes, which are specialized for memory, along with its many other functions.
 In contrast, the frontal lobes are specialized for apprehending the future, including things like expectation, anticipation, and “wondering what’s about to happen”.
 If you are focused on the outcome of a God helmet session while you’re actually doing one, you activate the frontal lobes which will make it harder for the temporal lobes to dominate your experiences.
 The best thing to do, while remaining relaxed (but not falling asleep), is to “let go” and allow what happens to happen.

 For some sessions, it can be a good idea to have someone help you by staying at the computer while you receive the session.
 Some sessions carry a risk of negative effects during their first phase (all God Helmet sessions have two-phases).
 If these occur, and become too much, you don’t stop the session.
 Instead, you move on to the second phase of the session.
-This can be difficult to do if you’re doing your sessions and sensory deprivation, because it involves being at your computer and clicking on a button that will let you move to the second phase.
-If one person is receiving the session while another person is at the computer, then the person getting the session needs only to call out the one of the computer, and asked them to move on to the second phase.
-Otherwise, you would break the integrity of the session by coming out of sensory deprivation in order to move on to the second phase.
-This will not prevent the session from having any effect, but it can put limits on them.
+This can be difficult to do if you’re doing your sessions and sensory deprivation because it involves being at your computer and clicking on a button that will let you move to the second phase.
+If one person is receiving the session while another person is at the computer, then the person getting the session needs only to call out the one at the computer, and ask them to move on to the second phase.
+Otherwise, you’d break the session’s integrity by coming out of sensory deprivation in order to move on to the second phase.
+This won’t prevent the sessions from having any effect, but it can put limits on them.

 The Shiva Neural Stimulation System is